 He said the Mangla Dam Raising Project would significantly contribute towards socioeconomic development of the country as it would store additional 2.9 million acre feet of water besides generating 644 million additional units of electricity annually from the existing Mangla Power Station.
 Additional benefits of the project had been estimated at Rs18 billion per annum, he added.

-The Wapda chairman said those affected by the project had been compensated through an unprecedented compensation
+The Wapda chairman said those affected by the project had been compensated through an unprecedented compensation and resettlement package.

 The project was completed at a cost of about Rs97 billion, out of which more than Rs65 billion was spent on compensation and resettlement.
 Resettlement works include construction of New Mirpur City and four satellite towns having all civic amenities, Mirpur bypass, a bridge over New Bong Canal and Dhan Gali Bridge across the Jhelum.

 Later, AJK Prime Minister Chaudhry Abdul Majid, accompanied by Wapda Member (Water) Syed Raghib Abbas Shah, inaugurated Islamgarh Town – one of the four model towns developed for the affected people.—Staff Reporter